 To keep everything consistent, for the purpose of this blog we used the same exact transfer for every shirt.
 We also pressed all shirts at 385°F for 40 seconds.

 First, we pressed 100% polyester t-shirts in white, columbia blue and dark grey, all using the same dye sublimation image.
 We got these shirts from Heat Transfer Clothing.

 After you wash these shirts, the colors stay the same.
 You are never going to have any fading when using 100% polyester.

 However, you are going to have a different contrast of color coming through the image on the pressed shirt.
 Dye sublimation printing will always take on the color of the substrate you’re pressing on.

 The colors on the white shirt are super vibrant.
-Whereas on the dark grey shirt, the image heavily took on the color of the t-shirt.
+Whereas on the dark grey shirt, the dye sublimation transfer heavily took on the color of the t-shirt.
 The darker the garment, the less vibrant the pressed-image will be.
-That being said, using a black garment is virtually impossible because you won’t be able to see any of the colors of the image through the black.
+That being said, using a black garment is virtually impossible because you won’t be able to see any of the colors of the transfer through the black.

 Next, we pressed some nice white and heather grey tri-blend t-shirts that we got from Heat Transfer Clothing.
 These tri-blends are made up of 75% polyester, 13% cotton and 12% rayon.

 As you can see, now that we have a lower polyester content of 75%, the initial pressed-image is slightly less vibrant than it is with 100% polyester.
-And then after washing it, there will be a little additional fading to the image.
+And then after washing it, there will be a little additional fading to the dye sublimation transfer.